Hall of Fame

 BusinessWeek named Lawler as one of the top six gurus in the field of management, and Human Resource Executive called him one of HR’s most influential people.
 Workforce magazine identified him as one of the twenty-five visionaries who have shaped today’s workplace over the past century.

 Now based at Henley Business School in the UK, Andrew Kakabadse is one of the world’s leading experts on top teams, boardroom effectiveness and governance practice.
-His top team database covers 21 nations and his board studies span 14 countries.
-His most recent book is Bilderberg People: Elite Power and Consensus in World Affairs (2011), which tackles the subject of power networks.
+His top team database covers 17 nations and his board studies span 14 countries.
+His most recent book is The Success Formula: How Smart Leaders Deliver Outstanding Value (2015), which explores how organizations and leaders deliver outstanding value.

 Rosabeth Moss Kanter

 Change, leadership and responsible capitalism have been themes throughout the work of Rosabeth Moss Kanter, the Ernest L. Arbuckle Professor at Harvard Business School and Chair and Director of the Harvard University Advanced Leadership Initiative.
 Formerly editor of the Harvard Business Review, Kanter’s books include The Change Masters (1983), When Giants Learn to Dance (1989), and SuperCorp: How Vanguard Companies Create Innovation, Profits, Growth, and Social Good (2009).

 Shortlisted for the 2013 Thinkers50 Strategy Award, Richard Rumelt is the Harry and Elsa Kunin Chair in Business and Society at UCLA Anderson School of Management.
 Rumelt has been described as the “strategist’s strategist.”
 His most recent book is Good Strategy/Bad Strategy (2011).